 Socialism in the United States

 Disproportionate numbers of Jewish immigrant women in America were associated with socialism in the first decades of the twentieth century.
-Their ideological commitment was expressed in activism in left-leaning garment workers’ unions and in the Socialist Party.
-Their radicalism appears to have grown out of the same sources as male radicalism—the changes experienced by the Jewish community in late nineteenth-century Europe and America, including proletarianization and the secularization of Jewish religious values.
-But Jewish working women’s radical consciousness and their militant collective action in America emerged in the face of extraordinary obstacles.
+Their ideological commitment was expressed in activism in left-leaning garment workers' unions, the Socialist Party, and socialism generally.
+Their radicalism appears to have grown out of the same sources as male radicalism – the changes experienced by the Jewish community in late nineteenth-century Europe and America, including proletarianization and the secularization of Jewish religious values.
+But Jewish working women's radical consciousness and their militant collective action in America emerged in the face of extraordinary obstacles.

 The women often lacked marketable skills and were more economically vulnerable than men.
 Moreover, in their attempts to organize, they came up against the cyclical nature of household, as well as wage, labor.
 The women also struggled against the indifference of men, and even against outright hostility from organized labor, including male-dominated socialist unions, and from the male-led Socialist Party.
 In addition they confronted competing claims of feminism and socialism, as well as significant cultural expectations, Jewish and American, about the "proper" place and role of women.
 By the 1930s, although they had not achieved equality in the unions or the party, and although they continued to steer an uneasy course between class solidarity and feminist reform, Jewish working women had made a significant, long-term contribution to the labor movement and social welfare.